-Recent research has brought evidence that integration between groups of different SES levels could improve the extreme levels of income inequality and economic development.
-However, understanding the integration process in the viewpoint of the low SES individual. is still poorly understood, especially the influence of belonging and its costs and benefits.
+Recent research has shown evidence that integration between groups of different SES levels could mitigate extreme income inequality and economic development gaps.
+However, the integration process is still poorly understood from the viewpoint of low-SES individuals.
+This is especially true of the influence of belonging and its costs and benefits.

 This research has theoretical and practical implications because:

-Previous research has shown the benefits of belonging to a community, especially for low SES individuals, but few studies have looked into the barriers that may arise when these individuals attempt to integrate into the established society.
+Previous research has shown the benefits of belonging to a community, especially for low-SES individuals, but few studies have looked into the barriers that may arise when these individuals attempt to integrate into the established society.

-For policies to be effective, the complexity of integration in the viewpoint of the individual going through this process must be mapped and considered in its design.
+For policies to be effective, the complexity of integration from the viewpoint of the individual going through this process must be mapped and considered in its design.

 Studies and Methodology

 I will begin with a systematic review, then run one laboratory study and two field studies, followed by appropriate surveys.
 All studies will be pre-registered and follow Open Science practices in order to achieve prime scientific transparency and use state-of-the-art methods, such as power simulation for determining sample sizes.
-Below, I outline three preliminary study designs developed to answer the above outlined research questions.
+Below, I outline three preliminary study designs developed to answer the research questions outlined above.

 Study 1